 The DBE for the CBF site is assumed to be of sufficient magnitude to cause major damage to the building.
-A site-specific evaluation can demonstrate that a beyond design basis earthquake and building collapse are not credible event.
+A site-specific evaluation can demonstrate that a beyond design basis earthquake and total building collapse are not credible events

-Building damage in the DBE is accompanied by widespread failure of process vessels and piping.
-Organic solutions are spilled to the floor where fires result from various sources.
-Storage racks containing HEU cans or polyethylene bottles are damaged by seismic shaking as well as falling debris.
-This results in spillage of powders and liquids.
+Building damage in the DBE would be accompanied by widespread failure of process vessels and piping.
+Organic solutions would be spilled to the floor where fires can result from various sources.
+Storage racks containing HEU cans or polyethylene bottles would be damaged by seismic shaking as well as falling debris.
+This would result in spillage of powders and liquids.
 A criticality can occur due to loss of safe spacing or due to aqueous or organic solutions reflecting neutrons into a layer of uranyl nitrate solution.